The Age of Entitlement: America Since the Sixties

 The Age of Entitlement: America Since the Sixties is a 2020 book by Christopher Caldwell of the conservative Claremont Institute think tank, that observes changes in the social and political fabric of American society since the 1960s and their impact on contemporary life.

+Overview

-The book, described by Brookings Institution fellow Jonathan Rausch in the New York Times as "provocative and pessimistic," puts forward a critique of radical individualism, free-market fundamentalism, and unfettered globalization, and the resulting decay of social norms and civil society institutions over the last several decades.
-These transformations, argues Caldwell, were enabled by both left- and right-wing political parties, but have been detrimental to wide swaths of the American public, particularly in the nation's interior, but "perhaps the author should have come up for oxygen when he found himself suggesting that the Southern segregationists were right all along".
-Describing Caldwell's account as "pessimistic", Rausch says that its "one-eyed moral bookkeeping" offers no constructive alternative to endless cultural warfare, while noting that this "seems to be where American conservatism is going".
+The book puts forward a critique of radical individualism, free-market fundamentalism, and unfettered globalization, and the resulting decay of social norms and civil society institutions over the last several decades.
+Caldwell argues these transformations were enabled by both left-wing and right-wing political parties but have been detrimental to wide swaths of the American public, particularly in the nation's interior.
+He is especially critical of Ronald Reagan, stating that he had left behind a movement and a nation more willing to "cut the past away, provided the cutting were done heedlessly by businessmen rather than purposefully by bureaucrats".
+Originally a revolt of White Americans, he critiques that "Reagan flung open the gates to immigration while stirringly proclaiming a determination to slam them shut".
+To him, all local victories were paid for by incurring further national debt.